 A child who tries to sever the relationship may be further victimized with threats of retaliation, either in the form of violence, or a “loss of love.”
 Or a child abused within the home may say nothing, terrified that he or she will be “responsible” for destroying the home or family unit if the child abuse is revealed.

 According to the American Academy of Child and Adolescent Psychiatry, there are as many as 80,000 reports of child sexual abuse each year.
 It is estimated that many, many more instances of child sexual abuse occur each year that go unreported.
-According to some estimates, as many as 15 to 25% of women and 5 to 15% of men are subjected to childhood sexual abuse.
+According to some estimates, as many as 15 to 25 percent of women and 5 to 15 percent of men are subjected to childhood sexual abuse.
 The annual cost of abuse in the United States, according to some estimates, is close to $94 billion.

 At The Brad Hendricks Law Firm, we are committed to helping victims of child sexual abuse stand up for themselves, demanding justice and accountability from those who prey upon children.
 It is our hope that the resulting awareness of sexual abuse will help prevent the future victimization of other children.

 OVERVIEW OF A CIVIL SEXUAL ABUSE LAWSUIT

 In Arkansas, a victim may bring a civil action for acts of childhood sexual abuse committed against him or her to recover damages.
 The action is intended to compensate the victim for mental and physical pain, as well as for the impact of the abuse on the victim’s life.